historical sites in greece by tour-europe:

-Starting with Homer and his ballads of the Iliad and the Odyssey, Creece burst forth into a new era of rapid progress which led to what is now known as the Classical Age (500-323 B.C.).
-It is this period which has left the most important monuments and relics, and which set ideas and principles which hold goo to this day.
+Starting with Homer and his ballads of the Iliad and the Odyssey, Creece burst forth into a new era of rapid progress which led to what is now known as the Classical Age ( 500-323 B.C. ).
+It is this period that has left the most important monuments and relics, and which set ideas and principles which hold good to this day.

 The Peloponnesian War

-The Peloponnesian War (431-404 B.C.), which heralded the decline of Athens, came as an outcome of Spartan fear of the power of Athens.
-The great plague in 430 B.C. and a fatal disagreement over strategy after the death of Pericles in 426 B.C., finally brought Athens to her knees, and under the oppressive over lordship of Sparta, the trivial quarrels of the Greeks almost achieved what the might of Persia had failed to accomplish, so that the history of the West was in fact, staked on the issues of Marathon, Saiamis and Piataea.
+The Peloponnesian War ( 431-404 B.C. ), which heralded the decline of Athens, came as an outcome of Spartan fear of the power of Athens.
+The great plague in 430 B.C. and a fatal disagreement over strategy after the death of Pericles in 426 B.C., finally brought Athens to her knees, and under the oppressive overlordship of Sparta, the trivial quarrels of the Greeks almost achieved what the might of Persia had failed to accomplish, so that the history of the West was in fact, staked on the issues of Marathon, Saiamis and Plataea.

-Weakened by the long war, the 4th century B.C. saw all Greece threatened by the new power of Macedonia, Many eminent Athenians preached alliance, but the stronger voice of the greatest Athenian orator, Demosthenes, led Athens to resist Macedoania.
+Weakened by the long war, the 4th century B.C. saw all of Greece threatened by the new power of Macedonia, Many eminent Athenians preached alliance, but the stronger voice of the greatest Athenian orator, Demosthenes, led Athens to resist Macedonia.

 Philip of Macedonia

-When Alexander died in 323 B.C. he was ruler of a large Empire and the nation had become known as Hellas.
-But quarrels among his heirs and various independence movements weakened the Empire, until finally it broke up.
+When Alexander died in 323 B.C. he was the ruler of a large Empire and the nation had become known as Hellas.
+But quarrels among his heirs and various independence movements weakened the Empire until finally, it broke up.
 Greece then passed under Roman rule.
-The quality of art declined favor of quantity and size, but the Romans were also great aqueducts builders of public works.
+The quality of art declined in favor of quantity and size, but the Romans were also great aqueducts builders of public works.

-It was then that Greece acquired her first roads, , bridges and public baths.
-In their art, however, they were monumental extroverts, tending towards the massive and ostentatious, embellished with triumphal arches, graphic reliefs and frescoes, and almost always commemorating a Roman victory.
+It was then that Greece acquired its first roads, bridges, and public baths.
+In their art, however, they were monumental extroverts, tending towards the massive and ostentatious, embellished with triumphal arches, graphic reliefs, and frescoes, and almost always commemorating a Roman victory.

-This also developed its own art, literature and customs, all of which were strongly influenced by the strong ties between State and Church.
-Church architecture developed the well-known Byzantine type of cross-transcript with round dome, and the Basilica type of church with the higher center aisle and one or two aisles on either side lined by pillars and columns.
+This also developed its own art, literature, and customs, all of which were strongly influenced by the strong ties between the State and the Church.
+Church architecture developed the well-known Byzantine type of cross-transcript with round dome, and the Basilica type of church with the higher center aisle and one or two aisles on either sidelined by pillars and columns.

 Mosaics and frescoes in churches developed to a high standard during this age which came to an end when the Ottoman Empire conquered Byzantium in 1453.

-Earlier in its history, the Byzantine Empire had to condemned with Catalan, Frankish and Venetian armies who plundered Greece under pretext of crusades or other purposes.
+Earlier in its history, the Byzantine Empire had to condemned by Catalan, Frankish, and Venetian armies who plundered Greece under the pretext of crusades or other purposes.

-Greece remained under the Ottoman rule until 1821, when separate revolts merged to become the Greek War of Independence (1821-1834).
+Greece remained under Ottoman rule until 1821 when separate revolts merged to become the Greek War of Independence ( 1821-1834 ).

 Modern Greece begins with the overthrow of the Turkish yoke.
-The country was recognized as an independent Sate by the Great Powers (Britain, France and Russia) in 1830, and the first monarchy was set up under King Otto of Bavaria.
+The country was recognized as an independent state by the Great Powers ( Britain, France, and Russia ) in 1830, and the first monarchy was set up under King Otto of Bavaria.

-For several decades afterwards the Greek nation strove to bring under its wings areas which had always been inhabited by Greeks.
+For several decades afterward, the Greek nation strove to bring under its wings areas that had always been inhabited by Greeks.
 The most recent acquisition of such territory was the Dodecanese Group of islands.
-They were united with Greece at the Second World War.
+They were united with Greece during the Second World War.

-This small country with a long history, a country which has always fought for the great ideal of freedom, is today set on a progressive course and can point to solid endeavor where the development of her national life is concerned.
+This small country with a long history, a country that has always fought for the great ideal of freedom, is today set on a progressive course and can point to a solid endeavor where the development of her national life is concerned.